b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - Some other indicators of life:
   - Confirmed milk in the stomach.
   - The umbilical cord is shrivelled or shows an inflammatory ring of impending separation.

+### The estimation of maturity of a newborn baby or fetus

+- A rough estimate of gestational age may be provided by **Haase' Formula**.
+- In living newborn infants, the **New Ballard Score** can be used to determine gestational age through neuromuscular and physical assessment.

+#### Unexplained deaths in infancy